James Augustus Hicky: Early life

 Hicky was born in Ireland around the year 1740.
 While young, he moved to London to apprentice with William Faden, a Scottish printer.
 However, Hicky never took his freedom from the printers' guild, and instead secured a clerkship with an English lawyer, William Davy.
 At some point Hicky quit his career in law, and, after a brief attempt practicing as a surgeon in London, he boarded an East Indiaman as a surgeon's mate bound for Calcutta in 1772.

 Upon landing in Calcutta, Hicky practiced as both a surgeon and a merchant, shipping and trading goods along India's coast.
 But, by 1776, his shipping business collapsed as his vessel returned to port with its cargo badly damaged.
 Unable to reassure his creditors, Hicky entered debtors' prison in October 1776.

 While in jail, Hicky acquired a printing press and types and by 1777 began a printing business from jail.
-In 1778, Hicky hired Lawyer William Hickey (who, confusingly, was not related to Hicky) to get rid of his debts and free him from jail.
+In 1778, Hicky hired Lawyer William Hickey (no relation) to get rid of his debts and free him from jail.